lakmobile/magentaA11y/_checklist-native/button.md

     -   To NOT move focus, but dynamically announce new content: `accessibilityLiveRegion`(set to polite or assertive)
     -   To hide controls: `importantForAccessibility=false`
     -   For a `ViewGroup`, set `screenReaderFocusable=true` and each inner object’s attribute to keyboard focus (`focusable=false`)
+- **Android Tips: Compose**
+    - `Modifier.focusTarget()` makes the component focusable
+    - `Modifier.focusOrder()` needs to be used in combination with FocusRequesters to define focus order.
+    - Example: to customize the focus events behaviour
+    - step-1: define the focus requester prior. `val (first, second) = FocusRequester.createRefs()`
+    - step-2: update the modifier to set the order: `modifier = Modifier.focusOrder(first) { this.down = second }`
+    - focus order takes values like: down, left, right, up, previous, next, start, end
+    - `FocusRequester` allows to request focus to individual components with in a group of merged descendant views, extending the above example use `second.requestFocus()` to request focus.
+    - `Modifier.onFocusEvent()`, `Modifier.onFocusChanged()` can be used to observe the changes to focus state

+### Custom Accessibility Action
+- **Android Tips: Views**
+  -     Step 1.
+Create an accessibility service
+  -     Step 2: Add the FLAG_REQUEST_ACCESSIBILITY_BUTTON flag in an AccessibilityServiceInfo object's android:accessibilityFlags attribute.
+  -     Step 3: To have a custom service register for the button's custom action callbacks, use registerAccessibilityButtonCallback().

+- **Android Tips: Compose**
+    -   Exclusive list of custom accessibility actions can be defined in simple way in compose using customActions. `modifier = Modifier.semantics { customActions = listOf(CustomAccessibilityAction(label = "", action = { true }))}`